Amalaga19/Project-Helios/README.md

 ```

 ### Environment Variables
-The frontend requires environemnt variables to be configured.
+The front end requires environment variables to be configured.
 Create a .env.local file in the frontend directory with the following content:

 ```
-1. If backend is on cloud: NEXT_PUBLIC_API_URL=https://barter-corporateproject.ew.r.appspot.com/
+1. If backend is on cloud: NEXT_PUBLIC_API_URL=https://barter-corporateproject.ew.r.appspot.com/ #or your own link to a deployed backend of this project
-2. If backend is local: NEXT_PUBLIC_API_URL= http://localhost:5000/api
+2. If the backend is local: NEXT_PUBLIC_API_URL= http://localhost:5000/api
 ```

 ### Running the Frontend

-To start the frontend in development mode, use the following command:
+To start the front in development mode, use the following command:

 ```
 npm run dev